lightdock/lightdock.github.io/workshops/talca24/lightdock_theory/index.md

 - `dfire`: Implementation of the [DFIRE](https://www.ncbi.nlm.nih.gov/pubmed/15162489) scoring function in Cython.
 - `fastdfire`: Implementation of the DFIRE scoring function using the Python C-API, faster than `dfire`.
 - `dfire2`: Implementation of the [DFIRE2](https://www.ncbi.nlm.nih.gov/pubmed/18469178) scoring function using the Python C-API, despite a Cython version is also included for demonstrational purposes.
-- `dna`: Implementation of the pyDockDNA scoring function (no desolvation) and custom Van der Waals weight for protein-DNA docking.
+- `dna`: Implementation of the pyDockDNA scoring function (no desolvation) and custom Van der Waals weight for protein-nucleic docking.
 Implemented using the Python C-API.
 - `ddna`: Implementation of the DDNA scoring function as described in C. Zhang, S. Liu, Q. Zhu, and Y. Zhou, *A knowledge-based energy function for protein-ligand, protein-protein and protein-DNA complexes*, J. Med.
 Chem.
 48, 2325-2335 (2005).
 - `mj3h`: Pairwise contact energies for 20 types of residues, [Mj3h](https://www.ncbi.nlm.nih.gov/pubmed/10336383).